lingtalfi/TokenFun/doc/api/Ling/TokenFun/TokenFinder/Tool/TokenFinderTool/getClassSignatureInfo.md

 In case of success, the returned array structure is:

-- 0: the class signature
+- 0: the class signature, including comments if any
 - 1: the start line of the signature
 - 2: the end line of the signature